aysegulrana/kafka-kinesis-lab/README.md

 - Python 3.6+
 - Docker and Docker Compose
 - Basic understanding of messaging systems

-## Complete Setup Instructions (From Scratch)# Kafka and Kinesis Lab

-This repository contains practical examples and code for learning about Apache Kafka and Amazon Kinesis streaming platforms.
-The lab is designed to be completed in approximately one hour and covers the basics of both platforms with hands-on examples.

-## Prerequisites

-- Python 3.6+
-- AWS account (for Kinesis examples)
-- Basic understanding of messaging systems

 ## Complete Setup Instructions (From Scratch)